 The John H. Pace, Jr. ’39 Center for Civic Engagement.
-The John H. Pace, Jr. ’39 Center for Civic Engagement helps Princeton undergraduate and graduate students learn how to respond to the needs of the world in responsible ways.
-With the Pace Center, students use their passions and interests to address systemic barriers to create positive change.
-They learn how to listen, to build equitable and inclusive partnerships, to exercise empathy, and to value service and civic engagement as a social responsibility.
-Through service and civic engagement students learn to build relationships with peers, engage with faculty outside the classroom, and center community voices.
-With the Pace Center, students have the opportunity to reflect on their place in their world, recognize their uniqueness, and value their needs and the needs of the community as they challenge themselves to address today’s most pressing societal issues.
+The John H. Pace, Jr. ’39 Center for Civic Engagement helps Princeton students learn how to lead lives of meaning and service.
+With the Pace Center, students use their passions and interests to create positive change.
+They learn how to listen, to build equitable partnerships, to exercise empathy, and value service and civic engagement as a social responsibility.
+Through a myriad of experiences and programs, students build relationships with peers, engage with faculty outside the classroom, and connect with the Princeton community and beyond.
+With the Pace Center students have the opportunity to reflect on their place in the world and challenge themselves to address today’s most pressing societal issues.

 Other civic-engagement programs on campus include: